Princess Beatrice: Marriage and family

-In March 2019, Beatrice attended a fundraising event at the National Portrait Gallery, London, accompanied by the Anglo-Italian property developer Edoardo Mapelli Mozzi.
-The only son of former Alpine skier for the Great Britain Olympic team Alex Mapelli Mozzi, the title of Count of the Kingdom of Italy was awarded to legitimate male-line descendants of the Mapelli Mozzi family in 1913 by King Victor Emmanuel III with remainder to all male descendants of Edo's great-grandfather, Paolo Mapelli Mozzi (1854–1921).
-His hereditary title may continue to be used by social courtesy, its legal standing in Italy having ceased in 1948 while having no formal recognition in the United Kingdom or Italy.
+In March 2019, Beatrice attended a fundraising event at the National Portrait Gallery in London accompanied by the Anglo-Italian property developer Edoardo Mapelli Mozzi.
+The only son of Alex Mapelli-Mozzi, a former Alpine skier for the Great Britain Olympic team, he is a legitimate male‑line descendant of the Mapelli Mozzi family, whose members were granted the title of Count of the Kingdom of Italy in 1913 by King Victor Emmanuel III, with remainder to all male descendants of Edoardo's great‑grandfather Paolo Mapelli Mozzi (1854–1921).
+The hereditary title may continue to be used by social courtesy, although its legal standing in Italy ceased in 1948 and it has no formal recognition in either the United Kingdom or Italy.

 The couple are believed to have begun dating in September 2018.
-Together, they attended the May 2019 wedding of Lady Gabriella Windsor, Beatrice's second cousin once removed.
-Princess Beatrice and Mapelli Mozzi became engaged in Italy in September 2019, their betrothal being formally announced by Andrew's office on 26 September.
+They attended the May 2019 wedding of Lady Gabriella Windsor, Beatrice's second cousin once removed.
+Beatrice and Mapelli Mozzi became engaged in Italy in September 2019, with their betrothal formally announced by Andrew's office on 26 September.

-Their wedding was initially scheduled to take place on 29 May 2020 at the Chapel Royal at St James's Palace, followed by a private reception in Buckingham Palace Gardens, but first the reception and then the wedding itself were postponed because of the COVID-19 pandemic.
-Beatrice finally married Mapelli Mozzi in a private ceremony on 17 July 2020, at the Royal Chapel of All Saints, Royal Lodge, Windsor.
-Her father's friendship with Jeffrey Epstein, an American financier and convicted sex offender also greatly impacted on Beatrice's wedding plans, after Andrew's ill-fated BBC interview prompted his retirement from royal duties, her wedding arrangements were scaled down.
-Although her father walked Beatrice down the aisle, Andrew did not feature in the official wedding portraits released by Buckingham Palace.
-Her wedding dress was a remodelled Sir Norman Hartnell dress that was lent by the Queen, and she wore the Queen Mary Fringe Tiara that was also worn by the Queen at her own wedding.
+Their wedding was initially scheduled for 29 May 2020 at the Chapel Royal at St James's Palace, followed by a private reception in Buckingham Palace Gardens, but first the reception and then the wedding itself were postponed because of the COVID-19 pandemic.
+Beatrice married Mapelli Mozzi in a private ceremony on 17 July 2020 at the Royal Chapel of All Saints, Royal Lodge, Windsor.
+Her father's association with Jeffrey Epstein, an American financier and convicted sex offender, also affected the scale of the wedding; following Andrew's widely criticised BBC interview and subsequent withdrawal from royal duties, the arrangements were significantly reduced.
+Although Andrew walked Beatrice down the aisle, he did not appear in the official wedding portraits released by Buckingham Palace.
+Beatrice wore a remodelled Sir Norman Hartnell gown lent by the Queen, and the Queen Mary Fringe Tiara, which the Queen had worn at her own wedding.